 04. Put your talk into a cultural context

-"But the biggest difference for me is the culture that I'll encounter in a specific part of the world.
-A lot of our work plays with culturally learned expectations, visually and logically, so there are certain projects I wouldn't present," says Wilker, adding that humour can be tough to translate.
+Remember also that humour can be tough to translate.
+"The biggest difference for me is the culture that I'll encounter in a specific part of the world.
+A lot of our work plays with culturally learned expectations, visually and logically, so there are certain projects I wouldn't present," says Wilker.

 "When there are translators at the venue, I always check the references I want to make and the context I want to present a project in.
 Word-plays are often a no-no."

 05. Identify the beginning and the end

 "Something [Pentagram partner] Michael Bierut told me once is: if you know where you're starting and where you're ending, you can draw the through line," Pentagram partner Emily Oberman explains.
 "I design a talk like that, and then thread stories in-between them."